 Corrour (variously reported as 1,339ft, 1,347ft and 1,350ft above sea level)

-Wanlockhead (1,413ft above sea level; often reported as 1,498ft but this was nearby line summit) now closed; once highest 'main line' station in Britain
+Wanlockhead (1,413ft above sea level; often reported as 1,498ft but this was nearby line summit) now closed

 Ptarmigan (3,559ft above sea level) Cairn Gorm Mountain Railway